-Aloe vera is a very ornamental indoor plant, easy to care for and not demanding at any time during the year.
+Aloe vera is a very ornamental indoor succulent, easy to care for.

 Aloe vera facts to know